 Nature Store Buyer | email@example.com

 Janet joined Portland Audubon in June 2017.
 She comes to the Nature Store with a strong background of customer service and sales.
-Janet was born and raised in Western Montana.
-In 2012 she graduated from the University of Alaska Southeast with a Bachelor’s of Liberal Arts.
-After graduation, she had the opportunity to work for Alaska Geographic at the Mendenhall Glacier Bookstore in Juneau, AK, and as a park ranger at Sitka National Historical Park in Sitka, AK.
-Both of these job opportunities inspired her to share her love for nature and history with others.
+Janet was born and raised in Western Montana and graduated from the University of Alaska Southeast with a Bachelor’s of Liberal Arts in 2012.
+After graduation, she worked for Alaska Geographic at the Mendenhall Glacier Bookstore in Juneau, AK, and as a park ranger at Sitka National Historical Park in Sitka, AK.
+Both of these opportunities inspired her to share her love for nature and history with others.
 Alaska’s amazing birding opportunities also sparked her love for birding.
 A few of Janet’s other favorite hobbies include photography, hiking, baking, crafting, hanging out with her dog and fish, and laughing a lot!

 Ten Mile Sanctuary Manager